 So here you are, looking for someone to talk to because, well, doing it all on your own just doesn’t work any more.
 Or perhaps it has never quite worked, but now you are ready to take that step to see someone who is not a friend, not family.
 A ‘professional’.
 A stranger.
-It can be a little daunting, to put it mildly.
+It can be a little daunting.

 There are some general differences, though, that are useful to be aware of: